-> And if you decide that you really want to visit more than one island, you’ll want to look into island hopping in Hawaii.
+And if you decide that you really want to visit more than 1 island, you’ll want to look into island hopping in Hawaii.
 This is where you take an inter-island flight to one or more islands.
 I usually suggest 5-7 days per island.

-> So, What’s the Best Hawaii Island for Kids?
+So, What’s the Best Hawaii Island for Kids?

-> The best Hawaiian island with kids really depends on your family and what you’d like to do in Hawaii.
+The best Hawaiian Island with kids really depends on your family and what you’d like to do in Hawaii.

-> Oahu is perfect for families who want to do some sightseeing, go shopping, join tours, and do a few fun activities.
+Oahu is perfect for families who want to do some sightseeing, go shopping, join tours, and do a few fun activities.
 Maui is awesome for families looking for a luxurious resort vacation with day trips and snorkeling.

 The Big Island and Kauai and great for families who love outdoor adventures and a slower pace of life.